colonyos/colonies/README.md

 Note that the order the processes are executed.
 Also, try to start another worker and you will see that both workers will execute processes.

 # Generators
-Generators automatically submit workflows and can be used to create recurrent workflows, for example workflows that automatically process data in a database once new data become available.
-In the current implementation, a workflow is automatically submitted by the Colonies server based on two triggers.
+Generators automatically spawn workflows and can be used to create recurring workflows, for example workflows that automatically process data in a database once new data becomes available.
+In the current implementation, new workflows are automatically submitted by the Colonies server based on two triggers:

-* The first trigger is a **counter** mechanism.
-A workflow is automatically submitted if the counter exceeds a trigger value.
-A third-party server may for exmaple increase the counter to indicate that new data has been added.
-A workflow will then automatically be triggered to process the added data.
+1. The first trigger is a counter mechanism.
+A workflow is automatically submitted if the counter exceeds a trigger threshold (counter>=threshold).
+A third-party server may for example increase the counter (via the Colonies API) to indicate that new data has been added.
+A new workflow will then automatically be triggered to process the newly added data when the threshold is exceeded.
-* The second trigger is a **timeout** mechanism.
-A workflow is automatically triggered if a workflow has not run for a certain amount of time.
-However, the counter needs be greater than one for a workflow to be triggered.
-The rational is that a workflow should only be triggered if new data has been added.
+2. The second trigger is a timeout mechanism.
+A workflow is automatically triggered if a workflow has not run for a certain amount of time, even if counter<threshold.
+However, the counter needs to be greater than 1 (counter>1) for a workflow to be triggered.
+The rationale is that a workflow should only be triggered if new data has been added.

-Note if many Colonies servers run in a cluster and are connected to the same PostrgreSQL database, one of the Colonies server are then elected as a leader.
+Note if many Colonies servers run in a cluster and are connected to the same PostrgreSQL database, one of the Colonies server is then elected as a leader.
 Only the leader can execute generators.
 A new leader is automatically elected if the current leader becomes unavailable.

 ## Add a generator
 ```console